sambow23/Dell-Latitude-E6400-macOS/README.md

 - Shutting Down

 #### What does not work

-- Sleep, lid sleep and lid wake (Same issue as Restarting)
+- CPU power management (works on Clover)
+- Sleep (lack of CPU PM)
-- Restarting (Freezes after CPU Halt)
+- Restarting (lack of CPU PM)
+- Bluetooth (No USB Lanes in mini-PCIe slot)
 - DisplayPort (unsure why)
-- Bluetooth (unsure why) (IntelBluetoothFirmware)

 #### Untested
 - Bluetooth Audio
 - iMessage and iCloud

-## Tested/Working macOS Versions
-- macOS Yosemite
-- macOS El Capitan
-- macOS High Sierra